 - Medications the individual is currently taking

 On average, the liver can metabolize 1 ounce of alcohol every hour.
 The average person’s blood alcohol level from a single ounce of alcohol will rise to 0.015, so about every hour, that much alcohol will pass out of a person’s body.
-A blood alcohol level of 0.08, the legal limit for driving, takes 5.5 hours to leave the system.
+The amount of alcohol that will produce a blood alcohol limit of 0.08, the legal limit for driving, will take approximately 5.5. hours to leave the system.

 This process is a bit different when someone starts consuming alcohol faster than the liver can metabolize it.

-In particular, once the blood alcohol level rises beyond 0.055, blood and body tissues start to absorb the extra alcohol, producing unpleasant effects like depression, irritability, nausea, vomiting, disorientation, and memory loss.
+In particular, once the blood alcohol level rises beyond 0.055, blood and body tissues start to absorb the extra alcohol, producing unpleasant effects like depressed mood, irritability, nausea, vomiting, disorientation, and memory loss.

 When it comes to urine tests, alcohol generally stays in urine for 12-36 hours, depending on how much was consumed, though some tests can detect the substance for up to 48 hours.
 The most advanced urine tests can detect a substance produced by the metabolization of alcohol for up to 80 hours after the last drink.